A Graph Neural Network for the Era of Large Atomistic Models: Results

 DPA3 was further evaluated using a test case proposed in Ref.~\cite{yin2025alphanet}, consisting of three datasets: formate decomposition on Cu, defected bilayer graphene, and zeolites.
 These datasets exemplify catalysis, two-dimensional materials, and porous materials, respectively.
 As shown in Fig.~\ref{fig:result}(d) and Table~\ref{table:fcu}, the smallest model, DPA3-L6, consistently outperforms NequIP and demonstrates lower errors than AlphaNet, except for force prediction in the graphene dataset.
 Improved accuracy is achieved with larger models, DPA3-L12 and DPA3-L24, both of which consistently outperform NequIP and AlphaNet on the first two datasets.
 For the zeolite dataset, a clear trend of reduced error rates is observed with larger DPA3 architectures.
 The DPA3-L24 model demonstrates only slightly lower accuracy compared to AlphaNet.

-The DPA3 model is benchmarked using the DPA2 test sets, which were originally proposed for evaluating the DPA2 model in Ref.~\cite{zhang2024dpa2}.
-These test sets comprise 18 datasets spanning diverse research domains, including alloy and battery materials, metal cluster catalysis, drug-like molecules, and linear alkane pyrolysis, all trained under an identical protocol.
+The DPA3 model is benchmarked on the DPA2 test sets~\cite{zhang2024dpa2}, which were originally introduced to evaluate the DPA2 model~\cite{zhang2024dpa2}. \recheck{DPA2 is a GNN constructed on the initial graph $G$ and employs a self-attention mechanism~\cite{vaswani2017attention} to model interactions among edge features.
+Consequently, its network architecture is fundamentally different from that of DPA3.} These test sets comprise 18 datasets spanning diverse research domains, including alloy and battery materials, metal cluster catalysis, drug-like molecules, and linear alkane pyrolysis, all trained under an identical protocol.
 The LWARMSEs, calculated using the weights outlined in Table~\ref{table:single_task}, are depicted in Fig.~\ref{fig:result}(e).
 According to this metric, DPA3-L24 consistently demonstrates superior performance in both energy and force predictions, reinforcing its reliability across various applications.
 Notably, EqV2 shows a lower force RMSE in certain systems, as detailed in Table~\ref{table:single_task}.
 This may be attributed to its non-conservative force-prediction approach, which fits energy and force separately, at the expense of conservativeness.